 Colombia’s place in the global medicinal cannabis market

-Cannabis is increasingly capturing the attention of medical and health sectors internationally.
-In particular, its cannabinoid components, cannabidiol (CBD) and tetrahydrocannabinol (THC), are increasingly valued for their healing properties.
-Currently, these cannabinoids are commonly claimed to alleviate symptoms of chronic pain for patients across a range of diagnoses.
+Cannabis is capturing the attention of a number of industries internationally.
+In particular, its cannabinoid components, cannabidiol (CBD) and tetrahydrocannabinol (THC), are increasingly valued for their various uses in derivative products.

 Colombia is not the first or only country to legalize cannabis for medicinal use.
 However, its low production costs, ideal climate, progressive legal framework, and geographic location give Colombia a leading edge in the global market.